 Table: Tile Numbers in Gate Array Spare Cells and Functional Cells

-Gate array cells are larger than the normal standard cells.
-For example, GFILL1 is four times larger than FILL1 and GND2D1 is 25% larger than ND2D1.
-The power consumption and timing are similar.
+Gate array cells have a larger size than normal standard cells.
+For instance, GFILL1 is four times larger than FILL1, and GND2D1 is 25% larger than ND2D1.
+However, the power consumption and timing of these cells are similar.

-Each gate array spare cell has the location defined by DEF file.
-As shown in the Figure 1, one GFILL8 spare cell has location defined as (Xg, Yg).
-The tile width is the width of GFILL1.
+Each gate array spare cell has a location defined by a DEF file.
+In Figure 1, the location of one GFILL8 spare cell is defined as (Xg, Yg), with a tile height equivalent to that of GFILL1 and a tile width eight times that of GFILL1.

-The tiles on the GFILL8 can be regrouped and rewired in metal layers to form different functional cells.
-For example, GBUFD1 takes two tiles and implements buffer function and GAN4D1 takes 3 tiles to form 4 inputs AND function.
+GFILL8 tiles can be regrouped and rewired in metal layers to create different functional cells.
+For example, GBUFD1 requires two tiles and implements a buffer function, while GAN4D1 uses three tiles to create a 4-input AND function.

 Figure 1: Gate Array Spare Cell GFILL8 Regrouped Tiles to Form Functional Cells

-When GOF generates a patch, it synthesizes the patch to gate array functional cell types only.
-Then the gate array functional cells are mapped to the optimal close by gate array spare cells with minimum wire connection costs.
+When generating a patch, GOF synthesizes it using only gate array functional cell types.
+These functional cells are then mapped to the most optimal nearby gate array spare cells with the minimum wire connection costs.

 Figure 2: Gate Array Spare Cells Mapping to Functional Cells

-After mapping and swapping, as shown in the Figure 2, some gate array spare cells have portion of tiles being used by several functional cells.
-When saving ECO results, these gate array spare cells should have type changed, for instance, gate array A should have type changed from GFILL8 to GFILL4.
-Those used up gate array spare cells should be deleted, for instance gate array B has type GFILL4 and all four tiles are used.
+Once the mapping and swapping process is complete, some gate array spare cells may have portions of their tiles being used by several functional cells, as shown in Figure 2.
+To properly save the ECO results, the type of these gate array spare cells should be changed.
+For instance, gate array A should have its type changed from GFILL8 to GFILL4.
+Any completely used up gate array spare cells, such as gate array B with type GFILL4 and all four tiles being used, should be deleted.

-The mapped gate array functional cells should be moved to the locations of the corresponding gate array spare cells, and horizontal location X should be adjusted according to the starting tile location.
-As shown in the Figure 1, GINVD1 instance should be moved to (Xg+TW, Yg) and GBUFFD1 instance should be moved to (Xg+TW*6, Yg).
+The mapped gate array functional cells need to be moved to the locations of their corresponding gate array spare cells, with the horizontal location X adjusted based on the starting tile location.
+For example, the GINVD1 instance should be moved to (Xg+TW, Yg), and the GBUFFD1 instance should be moved to (Xg+TW*6, Yg), as shown in Figure 1.

-GOF writes out ECO verilog file and Backend tools ECO scripts.
-In Verilog file, the newly added gate array functional cells have location written in comments.
-GOF supports Synopsys ICC script and Cadence Encounter script.
-Both scripts have cell location placement support.
+GOF writes out an ECO verilog file and backend tools ECO scripts.
+In the verilog file, the location of the newly added gate array functional cells is written in comments.
+GOF supports both Synopsys ICC script and Cadence Encounter script, both of which have cell location placement support.

-For example, saving the result in ICC TCL script, the cells in the Figure 1 have the following commands:
+For example, when saving the result in an ICC TCL script, the cells in Figure 1 would have the following commands:

 Encounter script format: